History of Uttar Pradesh: Prehistory

 Archeological finds have indicated the presence of Stone Age Homo sapiens hunter-gatherers in Uttar Pradesh between around 85 and 73 thousand years old.
 Other pre-historical finds have included Middle and Upper Paleolithic artifacts dated to 21–31 thousand years old and Mesolithic/Microlithic hunter-gatherer's settlement, near Pratapgarh, from around 10550–9550 BC.
 Villages with domesticated cattle, sheep, and goats and evidence of agriculture began as early as 6000 BC, and gradually developed between c.
-4000 and 2000 BC beginning with the Indus Valley civilization and Harappa culture to the Vedic period; extending into the Iron Age.
+4000 and 2000 BC beginning with the Indus Valley Civilization and Harappa culture to the Vedic period; extending into the Iron Age.

+1000BCE–200CA

 Dashavatara Temple at Deogarh was built by the Gupta Empire.

 The kingdom of Kosala, in the Mahajanapada era, was located within the regional boundaries of modern-day Uttar Pradesh.
 The kingdom of the Kurus corresponds to the Black and Red Ware and Painted Gray Ware culture and the beginning of the Iron Age in North-west India, around 1000 BC.
+Out of the sixteen, mahajanapadas (lit. 'great realms') or oligarchic republics that existed in ancient India, seven fell entirely within the present-day boundaries of the state.
+The kingdom of Kosala, in the Mahajanapada era, was also located within the regional boundaries of modern-day Uttar Pradesh.
+The aftermath of the Kurukshetra War is believed to have taken place in the area between the Upper Doab and Delhi.

+Control over Gangetic plains region was of vital importance to the power and stability of all of India's major empires, including the Maurya (320–200 BCE), Kushan (100–250 CE), Gupta (350–600), and Gurjara-Pratihara (650–1036) empires.
+Following the Huns' invasions that broke the Gupta empire, the Ganges-Yamuna Doab saw the rise of Kannauj.
+During the reign of Harshavardhana (590–647), the Kannauj empire reached its zenith.
+It spanned from Punjab in the north and Gujarat in the west to Bengal in the east and Odisha in the south.
+It included parts of central India, north of the Narmada River and it encompassed the entire Indo-Gangetic Plain.
+Many communities in various parts of India claim descent from the migrants of Kannauj.